particle-iot/spark-sdk-ios/README.md

 SparkCloud.sharedInstance().logout()
 ```

-This should definitely get you started. _Full usage documentation is coming soon._
+This should get you started. _Full usage documentation is coming soon._

 Be sure to check out the [Reference in Cocoadocs website](http://cocoadocs.org/docsets/Spark-SDK/) for full coverage of `SparkDevice` and `SparkCloud` usage.
 In addition you can consult the javadoc style comments in `SparkCloud.h` and `SparkDevice.h` for each public method.
 If Particle iOS Cloud SDK is integrated in your XCode project you should be able to press `Esc` to get an auto-complete hints for each cloud and device method.